supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

-# Lab 07: Add Hybrid Identity with Azure AD Connect (Read Only)
+# Lab 07: Add Hybrid Identity with Microsoft Entra Connect (Read Only)

 **Note 1:** - This lab is titled Read-Only.
 It takes at least 1 hour to complete and does require that you are detailed in your lab steps.